 Don't Stuff the Washer

 Stuffing the washer to capacity is tempting, but it comes with several drawbacks.
 It makes the machine work harder, and it is tougher on your clothes.
 The detergent and rinse water aren't distributed properly, and clothing doesn't come out as clean when it is packed into a washing machine.
 Similarly, clothing takes a lot longer to dry when a dryer is stuffed.
 Let the items move freely by leaving a bit of room.Continue to 5 of 8 below.

 05 of 08

 Wash in Cold Water

-One of the best pieces of laundry advice is to wash colors in cold.
+One of the best pieces of laundry advice is to wash colors in cold water.
 Detergents have come a long way in recent years, and most perform as well in cold water as they do in hot or warm.

 06 of 08

 It's easy to let clothing overdry.
 While this is bad for all laundry, it is particularly bad for bright and dark colors.
 Overdrying will cause your colors to fade.
 Set a timer and don't forget about your clothes.
 Clothes should be slightly damp when they are pulled from the dryer.
 Since drying adds heat and friction to the equation, it's even better to line-dry clothes to retain colors.
 Just remember to turn colored items inside out to prevent fading from the sun.

 07 of 08